-When your investments earn income or your club has an expense, you are allocated your portion based on the number of units you own on the date the income is received or you record the expense.
+So how is your club income and your expenses divided up between all of your members?
+On the date your investments earn income or your club has an expense, you are allocated your portion based on your percentage of ownership on that date.
 It's important to understand that ownership percentages may change on every date a member contribution is recorded.
 This makes the dates of entries in your club accounting more important then dates in the record keeping for other organizations that you may have done.
 We call this time based allocation.